16 min read

 One thing I’d caution against: don’t optimize for ease of setup at the expense of long-term flexibility.
 The platforms that are fastest to launch are often the ones that constrain you most as you grow.

-WordPress with BuddyPress has the highest initial learning curve on this list.
+WordPress with BuddyNext and Learnomy has the highest initial learning curve on this list.
 But once it’s set up, it’s yours.
 You can extend it, redesign it, move hosting providers, and evolve it in any direction without asking anyone’s permission.

 Is there a free Skool alternative?

 Yes.
-BuddyPress is free, and you can run it on a basic WordPress hosting plan for $10–15/month.
-Bettermode also has a free tier for small communities.
+BuddyNext is free, and you can run it on a basic WordPress hosting plan for $10 - 15/month.
+Learnomy is also free - zero platform fees on your course revenue.
+Bettermode has a free tier for small communities.
 Discord is free for basic use.
-None of these match the polish of a paid platform, but they’re genuine options for creators just starting out.
+None of these match the polish of a paid SaaS platform out of the box, but they’re genuine options for creators who are just getting started.

 What is the cheapest Skool alternative?

-WordPress + BuddyPress is the cheapest option at scale.
-The upfront cost is low (hosting + a premium theme is around $100–$150 in year one), and there are no per-member fees or transaction fees.
+WordPress with BuddyNext and Learnomy is the cheapest option at scale.
+The upfront cost is low - hosting plus a premium theme runs around $100 - $150 in year one - and there are no per-member fees or transaction fees on the platform side.
 Podia ($39/month) is the cheapest SaaS option that includes both courses and community.

 Can I migrate my Skool community to WordPress?

 Yes, though it requires some work.
-You can export your Skool member data and course content, then import it into a WordPress/BuddyPress setup.
+You can export your Skool member data and course content, then import it into a WordPress setup with BuddyNext and Learnomy.
 The community posts and discussions are harder to migrate, but the member base is portable.
 This is worth planning before you get too deep into Skool.

-Is WordPress + BuddyPress as good as Skool for engagement?
+Is WordPress + BuddyNext as good as Skool for engagement?

 With the right setup, yes.
-BuddyPress supports activity streams, notifications, private messaging, groups, and gamification through add-ons.
-The engagement features are comparable, and you can read more about building student engagement in online courses to see how community and course tools work together effectively.
+BuddyNext supports activity streams, notifications, private messaging, groups, and gamification through add-ons.
+The engagement features are comparable to Skool’s, and you can read more about building student engagement in online courses to see how community and course tools work together effectively.
 What you gain over Skool is complete control over the experience and zero platform dependency.

 What’s the best Skool alternative for course creators?

 The best Skool alternative depends on your priorities.
-But if ownership, cost control, and long-term flexibility matter to you, WordPress with BuddyPress is where serious community builders end up.
+But if ownership, cost control, and long-term flexibility matter, WordPress with BuddyNext for community and Learnomy for courses is where serious community builders end up.

-Check out our full BuddyPress WordPress themes guide to see exactly what a professional BuddyPress site looks like, or explore the BuddyBoss alternatives comparison if you’re coming from the BuddyBoss ecosystem.
+Check out our full BuddyPress WordPress themes guide to see exactly what a professional community site looks like, or explore the BuddyBoss alternatives comparison if you’re coming from the BuddyBoss ecosystem.

 The platform you build on will either support your community for years, or put a ceiling on it.
 Choose accordingly.